digitalservicebund/a2j-xjustiz-generation/README.md

 ./gradlew bootRun
 ```

-Run the script with enforcing the Schema to let the validation fail
+Run the script to check if it is a valid xjusitz message
 ```
 ./gradlew bootRun --args='--validate'
 ```